1846 conclave

 A conclave was held from 14 to 16 June 1846 to elect a new pope to succeed Gregory XVI, who had died in 1 June.
-Of the 62 eligible cardinal electors, all but twelve attended.
+Of the 62 members of the College of Cardinals, all but twelve attended.
+(Note: The current 80-year-old age limit for cardinal electors was introduced by Pope Paul VI in 1970.)
 On the fourth ballot, the conclave elected Cardinal Giovanni Mastai-Ferretti, the archbishop-bishop of Imola.
 After accepting his election, he took the name Pius IX.
 This conclave was the last to elect a ruler of the Papal States, the extensive lands around Rome and Central Italy which the Catholic Church governed until 1870.

 Background

 Quirinal Palace circa 1860.
 The pope's residence as the head of state of the Papal States was the venue of the conclave.